Workaway

-Workaway is a platform that allows members to arrange homestays and cultural exchange.
-Volunteers or "workawayers", are expected to contribute a pre-agreed amount of time per day in exchange for lodging and food, which is provided by their host.
+Workaway is a platform that allows members to arrange homestays, including food, in exchange for work.
+Volunteers or "workawayers", are expected to contribute a pre-agreed amount of time per day in exchange for lodging and food, which is provided by their host during the duration of the exchange, which can range from a few days to over a year.

-The opportunities on offer are varied.
-Some types of volunteering available include gardening, animal-care, cooking and farming, as well as more specialist and niche help requests.
-The duration of an exchange can range from as little as a few days to over a year.
+The opportunities on offer include gardening, animal-care, cooking and farming, as well as more specialist and niche help requests.